wlh320/portguard/README.md

 3. Run `portguard server -c config.toml` on server side.

-4. Run generated binary on client side without any configs (local port or server address can be customized with `pgcli -p port -s saddr:sport` if you like).
+4. Run generated binary on client side without any configs (local port or server address can be customized with `portguard client -p port -s saddr:sport` if you like).

 Suggestions:
 - (since v0.3.1) When generating clients, use `pgcli` as input file to reduce file size (size of client is about 2MB).